Port of Tilbury: Other port activities

 The Port of Tilbury Police, among the oldest of such forces in the UK, are responsible for the security of the Port.

-The port is also a base of operations of Thurrock Sea Cadets, who operate out of TS Iveston (a Coniston class former minesweeper).
+The port is also a base of operations of Thurrock Sea Cadets, who operate out of TS Iveston (a Coniston-class former minesweeper).

-Seafarers welfare charity, Apostleship of the Sea, which provides practical and pastoral support to seafarers, has a port chaplain based at the port.
+Apostleship of the Sea, which provides practical and pastoral support to seafarers, has a port chaplain based at the port.

 Railways in the Port of Tilbury

 The Port of Tilbury had a rail connection of what was the London Tilbury and Southend Railway's (LT&SR) main line to Southend and Tilbury.
-This was located at Tilbury North Junction which lay between Grays and Tilbury Dock and opened on the same day as the docks - 17 April 1886.
+This was located at Tilbury North Junction, which lay between Grays and Tilbury Dock and opened on the same day as the docks – 17 April 1886.

-The connection passed through a pair of high security gates and then fanned out into a series of exchange sidings which were controlled by a dock company signal box.
-When the docks were being built the contractors had laid a number of railway lines which formed the basis of the dock system.
-On opening some of the contractors locomotives were purchased by the London and St Katharine Dock Company.
+The connection passed through a pair of high-security gates and then fanned out into a series of exchange sidings that were controlled by a dock company signal box.
+When the docks were being built, the contractors had laid a number of railway lines that formed the basis of the dock system.
+On opening, some of the contractor's locomotives were purchased by the London and Saint Katharine Docks Company.

-A second rail connection was provided from Tilbury to a station called Tilbury Tidal Basin which opened on 17 April 1886 by the London and St Katharine Dock Company.
+A second rail connection was provided from Tilbury to a station called Tilbury Tidal Basin, which opened on 17 April 1886 by the London and Saint Katharine Docks Company.
 This could also be reached via the Tilbury North Junction and a line via the east side of the docks.
 Its only passenger services were boat trains connecting with liners using the basin.
-The service was not successful and after December 1906 passenger traffic instead ran to Tilbury Riverside.
+The service was not successful, and after December 1906, passenger traffic instead ran to Tilbury Riverside.
 The station was then used for goods traffic.

-In the early years goods traffic was low which was a disappointment for the LT&SR board who had been hoping the docks would be a big boost to its income.
+In the early years, goods traffic was low, which was a disappointment for the LT&SR board, who had been hoping the docks would be a big boost to its income.